opinion

 Advances in CPU technology can be put into perspective using examples from the hosting world.
 Up until 2022, most hosts were selecting Intel processors, which even today remain the most common choice in data centers.
 However, AMD’s market share is growing as its CPU performance and competitive prices help it gain traction.

 Now, the punch line.
-An entry-level server from yesteryear, which was smart enough to run a whole small paysite program as a single server, is comparable to today’s next-generation medium-sized virtual private server (VPS) offerings.
-What used to be the fastest servers sold are now the same speed as a larger VPS, providing incredible speed gains even when there are fewer cores.
+An entry-level dedicated server from yesteryear, which was smart enough to run a whole small paysite program, is comparable to today’s next-generation medium-sized virtual private server (VPS) offerings.
+And the servers that were once the fastest are now comparable in speed to larger VPS setups, offering impressive speed gains even with fewer cores.

 Cloud Viability Is Now Truly Viable